What Is Electroencephalography (EEG)?

-A recording of brain activity using small sensors applied to the scalp which picks up the electrical potentials outputted by your brain.
-This tells researchers about when your brain processes certain information such as viewing a certain product or brand image, or when reading product or brand information.
+Electroencephalography is a recording of brain activity using small sensors applied to the scalp, which picks up the electrical potentials produced by your brain.
+This tells researchers about when your brain processes certain information, such as viewing a certain product or brand image, or when reading product or brand information.

 Electroencephalography Definition Vision One